 2. Get some batteries

 The T-Beam boards each require one 18650 battery.
 These are lithium-ion rechargeable batteries and slightly larger than AAs.
-You’ll be able to charge the battery with the board itself whenever you have it inserted and are powering the board via-USB.
+You’ll be able to charge the battery with the board itself whenever you have it inserted and are powering it via-USB.

 3. Attach the display

 If you purchased a T-Beam board with an OLED display you’ll need to solder it into place.
-This isn’t as difficult as it may seem if you’ve never soldered before, but have access to a soldering iron and/or someone who’s familiar with it.
+This isn’t as difficult as it may seem if you’ve never soldered before.
+You just need access to a soldering iron and/or someone who’s familiar with one.